usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 A ``.npy`` file should have been downloaded.
 This is the numpy array after the random noise was added and the transform was applied.

-Congratulations — you’ve just saved your first artifact!
+Congratulations — you've just saved your first artifact!

 Conclusion
 ----------